paigeweber13/fine-hardware-visualization/README.md

 [paper](https://link.springer.com/chapter/10.1007%2F978-3-319-56702-0_1) about
 it.
 The benchmark tool should be evaluated, we can draw from it.

+ - advertises that it can instrument single core and full-socket performance:
+   This is a similar granularity to that which we want to do
  - uses IACA to generate in-core predictions
  - Big focus on cache and memory and predicting what level requested data comes from (see section 2.4 "Cache Miss Prediction")